JamesF905/Employee_Manager/README.md

 [![Employee_Manager][product-screenshot]](https://github.com/JamesF905/Employee_Manager)

-This challenge requires me to use express npm and Heroku to serve up a Note taking application, that sends and recieves data from a json file.
+This challenge requires me to create a command line application that will allow a user to view and edit their employees, departments, and rolls.
+It uses node.js as a backend and npm inquirer as a prompt, to send and recieve data from a MySql database.
 <br /><br />

 ## Contents